angular-schule/website-articles/blog/2019-12-everything-github/README.md

 This one does not work for our purposes ([see issue #73](https://github.com/angular-schule/angular-cli-ghpages/issues/73#issuecomment-527405699)).

-1. Create a [Personal Access Token **with repo access**](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) and copy the token to you clipboard.
+1. Create a [Personal Access Token **with repo access**](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) and make sure to copy your new token to the clipboard.
+   You won’t be able to see it again!
-If you want to remember the token later on, save it in a secure place (i.e. a password manager).
+If you want to remember the token later on, save it in a secure place only (i.e. a password manager).
     Please make sure that it has this access:
    ![repo access](./repo-access.png)